rahulshc/wTools/doc/version.eng/tutorial/TimeMeasurement.md

 </details>

-The above code has 2 implementations of the iteration of array elements.
+The above code has 2 implementations of the iterating of array elements.
 It is `forLoop` and` forEach`.
 The program measures the time it takes to iterate for elements of the array with a length of 2,000,000 elements.
-To minimize the error introduced by the dynamic environment, the iteration is done 100 times in both ways.
+To minimize the error introduced by the dynamic environment, the iterating is done 100 times in both ways.

 The program outputs the variable `counter` to avoid unwanted optimization.